I don’t think I’ve ever met a person who didn’t like alfredo pasta.

 Leftovers keep covered in the refrigerator for up to a few days, though best when fresh.

-*Nutrition information is a rough estimate for 1 of 4 servings using 8 ounces gluten-free pasta.
+*Nutrition information is a rough estimate calculated with the lesser amount of pasta.

 Nutrition Per Serving (1 of 4)